Evergreentreejxc/MrJet-WebGUI/README.md

-# Video Downloader with Miyuki Engine
+# Video Downloader with MrJet Engine

-This project integrates with the **Miyuki** (from [MissAV-Downloader](https://github.com/MiyukiQAQ/MissAV-Downloader/)) to download videos from various sources.
+This project integrates with the **MrJet** (from [MrJet](https://github.com/cailurus/mrjet)) to download videos from MissAV.
 It allows you to input video URLs, queue them for download, and track the progress in real-time.

 ## Features